 The GLBRC Biofuel Cropping System Experiment (BCSE) was established in 2008 to examine the performance of potential bioenergy cropping systems, including assessments of crop yield and quality, microbial-plant interactions, biogeochemical responses, greenhouse gas fluxes, water needs, nutrient leaching to groundwater, and biodiversity responses.
-Ultimate goals are to model the production efficiencies of different bioenergy crops.
+Ultimate goals are to model the production efficiencies and environmental impacts of different bioenergy crops.

 The BCSE is established as a randomized complete block design that includes 5 replicated blocks of up to 10 cropping systems or treatments, each in 30 x 40 m plots.
-Current cropping systems include three no-till annual treatments: continuous corn with stover removal (G1), continuous energy sorghum (photoperiod-sensitive hybrid ES5200, G2), and energy sorghum (photoperiod insensitive hybrid TAM 17900) plus cover crop (G3), and six perennial treatments: switchgrass (G4 (planted in 2021) and G5, Panicum virgatum variety Cave-in-rock), miscanthus (G6, Miscanthus x giganteus), poplar (G8, “NM-6”, Populus nigra x Populus maximowiczii), native grasses (a mix of 4 species; G7), early successional vegetation (G9), and restored prairie (G10).
+Current cropping systems include three no-till annual treatments: continuous corn with stover removal (G1) and a sorghum (photoperiod-sensitive ISU hybrid HPS5500)-soybean rotation with both points of entry (G2-G3), and six perennial treatments: switchgrass (G4 (planted in 2021) and G5, Panicum virgatum variety Cave-in-rock), miscanthus (G6, Miscanthus x giganteus), poplar (G8, “NM-6”, Populus nigra x Populus maximowiczii), native grasses (a mix of 4 species; G7), early successional vegetation (G9), and restored prairie (G10).
 Subplots within treatment plots provide a means for comparing alternative agronomic practices such as stover removal vs. remaining and with vs. without N fertilization.
 See the plot map for subplot management.

 An identical experiment was established in 2008 at the Arlington Agricultural Research Station (ARL) in Wisconsin and was retired at the end of the 2017 growing season.